StephenBanbury/jekyll-blank-template/_posts/2019-04-19-week-nine-emerging-tech.markdown

 ## Researching VR for Autism
 Having taken a cursory look at the potential of VR for autism-related apps, I would like to take a deeper dive into the current use of VR and other emerging technologies, including researching any articles or papers I can find that consider its potential.
 I would then like to explore and sketch out some ideas of my own, including my initial thoughts in terms of feasibility, practical issues, audience characteristics and potential markets.

-* **Make it Specific:** The goal is to research VR and other emerging technologies in relation to their use in apps that in some way address issues related to autism.
-From this research, I will begin assembling some ideas of my own for possible future development.
+* **Make it Specific:** For possible future development I would like to begin sketching out ideas for apps that use VR and other emerging technologies that in some way address issues in relation to autism.
+The goal is to undertake in-depth research this area.
 * **Make it Measurable:** I will collate my research in to a single document, and my own ideas I will put into a sketch-book format that I can easily return to and pick up at a future date.
 * **Make it Attainable:** This will be achieved within a single week.
 * **Make it Relevant:** At the end of this process I will have gathered knowledge of existing work and of current thinking and research in the field.
 I will have begun to develop some ideas of my own which can be possibly be drawn upon at a later date.